Josef-Friedrich/phrydy/README.rst

      - ``Latn``
    * - title
      - common
-     - The title of a audio file.
+     - The title of the track.
      - ``32 Variations for Piano in C minor on an Original Theme, WoO 80``
    * - track
      - common
-     - The track number.
+     - The number of the track on the disc.
      - ``1``
    * - tracktotal
      - common
-     - The total track number.
+     - The total number of tracks on this disc.
      - ``12``
    * - url
      - common